-Our Equine Assisted Learning programs can be tailored to specific individuals, populations, or organizations.
+The Equine Assisted Learning programs can be tailored to specific individuals, populations or organizations.
 Classes are overseen by PATH Intl.
 Certified Equine Specialists who collaborate with mental health and learning professionals and community volunteers.

-Please note that our EAL program is strictly a ground work (no riding) program
+Please note that the EAL program is strictly a ground work (no riding) program

 What can you learn from Equine Assisted Learning?

 - Self awareness